 Who Needs the Flu Vaccine The CDC says all people ages six months and older should get the flu vaccine.
 Children younger than nine years old may need two doses.
 And a higher dose may help those 65 and older, since they are at greater risk.

-Germs on the MoveWhat is the flu, and how do people get it?
-Influenza is a respiratory disease that is spread mostly from person to person through coughs and sneezes.
-The flu can spread before any symptoms appear.
-This is why others can give you the flu even before they know they have it.
-It’s just one more reason to protect yourself with a flu shot and avoid the chills, fever and high temperatures the flu brings.
+Germs on the Move Flu is a respiratory disease that is spread mostly through coughs and sneezes.
+The flu can spread before any symptoms appear, so someone can pass along the flu without knowing they are sick.
+It’s just one more reason to protect yourself with a flu shot.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association. © Copyright 2019 Health Care Service Corporation.
+A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2020 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.